PaulieScanlon/react-svg-bubble-slider/react-svg-bubble-slider/DEV_README.md

-# Deploy
+## Deploy

-The deploy method is manual because the gsap-bonus.tgz can't live on GitHub and if Netlify handles the build it'll fail because it can't find gsap-bonus.tgz.
+The deploy method is manual because the un-packed gsap bonus files can't live on GitHub and if Netlify handles the built it'll fail because it can't find the gsap bones files.

-Instead deploying Storybook is now a manaul procoess.
+Instead deploying Storybook is now a manual process.

 ```sh
 yarn deploy